jojothomas1515/shipping/README.md

 this is my attempt to make a shipping app

-> i will complete functionality as soon as i learn more
+> I will complete functionality as soon as i learn more